 Professor Michael Vickers, Emeritus Professor of Archaeology, University of Oxford.

 Dr Nicholas Shrimpton, Emeritus Fellow in English Literature, Lady Margaret Hall, University of Oxford.

 Demography and Social Policy:

-Prof David Coleman, Professor of Demography, University of Oxford Institute of Population Aging.
+Professor David Coleman, Professor of Demography, University of Oxford Institute of Population Ageing.

-Dr Ian Winter is a senior lecturer in the Department of Physiology, Development and Neuroscience, Cambridge
+Dr Ian Winter, senior lecturer, Department of Physiology, Development and Neuroscience, University of Cambridge.